cajone/dotvim/README.md

 ##### List of modules in this configuration
 [modules used in this configuration](modules.md)

-One of the submodules in this repo is neocomplete, this module requires lua to be compiled into your vim.
-To find out if this module has been included in your version start vim and type :vim you should see +lua a part of the libraries.
-If this is not the case refer to the lua documention at https://www.lua.org/start.html
+* Note: neocomplete has been depricated in vim 8+.
+I have switched this out for deoplete.

-Note: the following commands maybe distructive to your existing vim setup make sure you move your ~/.vim and ~/.vimrc out of the way eg:
+* Note: the following commands maybe distructive to your existing vim setup make sure you move your ~/.vim and ~/.vimrc out of the way eg:

 ```zsh